Advice for travellers with a disability

 - lack of accessible toilets

 You may encounter very different treatment overseas than you're used to in Australia.
-In some countries, there's a social stigma about disabilities.
+In some destinations, there's a social stigma about disabilities.
 People may discriminate against you.

 It may be legal to discriminate.
-In many countries, people with disabilities have little or no legal protection or rights.
+In many destinations, people with disabilities have little or no legal protection or rights.